chiragvartak/encryption/README.md

 Note that the above `filename` should NOT be a `.gpg` file.

-## Viewing a File in Editor After Decrypting it
+## Editing or Viewing a File in Editor

 Just do this: